 By 1998, the school had taken over the management and operation of the former American Employees Recreation Center on the AISN grounds.
-Renamed the American International School of Niamey Recreational Center, or AISNRC, the center provides excellent sports facilities and healthy, tasty food.
-Facilities include a pool, tennis courts, volleyball, a softball field, and a snack bar.
+Renamed the American International School of Niamey Recreational Center, or AISNRC, the center provides excellent sports and recreational facilities and healthy, tasty food.
+Facilities include a pool, tennis courts, basketball court, a grass athletic field, and a snack bar.
 Special activities are also organized to take place on these grounds.

 In the mid 1990′s, USAID and ICRISAT withdrew from Niger, and the enrollment of the school dropped considerably.
-Between the 1998-99 and 1999-2000 school years, AISN experienced a forty-eight percent drop in enrollment due, in large part, to a substantial reduction in the expatriate population in Niger following the assassination of then President Baré.
+Between the 1998-2000 AISN experienced a forty-eight percent drop in enrollment due, in large part, to a substantial reduction in the expatriate population in Niger following the assassination of then President Baré.

 Severe cuts in staff were necessary to accommodate the reduction in tuition-based revenues.
 In addition, the entire academic program and grade configuration for the school came under close examination.
 While changes to the program involved hard work and a degree of sacrifice, the focus on students remained the priority.
 As a result, the school was able to continue with specialists in the areas of math, physical education and art.
 Programs in music and French were actually expanded and improved upon in the wake of the enrollment decline.
 ESL classes and tutorial opportunities for students with special needs were retained.